Date of Degree

 Copyright 2009 Xuemiao Hao

 Hao, Xuemiao.
-"Asymptotic tail probabilities of risk processes in insurance and finance." dissertation, University of Iowa, 2009.
+"Asymptotic tail probabilities of risk processes in insurance and finance."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.